janchua19/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/TestCase.md

     Given a parking lot and without any position and car
     When park the car
     Then return no car with error no available position

+# Story 3
+[] Case1
+Given a parking lot and a standard parking boy, and a car
+When park the car
+Then return a parking ticket

+[] Case2
+Given a parking lot with a parked car, a standard parking boy, and a parking ticket
+When fetch the car
+Then return a parked car

+[] Case3
+Given a parking lot with two parked cars, a standard parking boy, and two parking tickets
+When fetch the car
+Then return the right car with each ticket

+[] Case4
+Given a parking lot, a standard parking boy, and a wrong parking ticket
+When customer fetch the car
+Then return nothing with error message Unrecognized parking ticket

+[] Case5
+Given a parking lot, a standard parking boy, and used parking ticket
+When fetch the car
+Then return nothing with error message Unrecognized parking ticket

+[] Case6
+Given a parking lot with no  position, a standard parking boy, and a car
+When park the car
+Then return nothing with error message No available position